Hauppauge Medicaid Fraud Defense Lawyer

 If your office received correspondence from the Hauppauge Medicaid Fraud office or if your practice is under audit to produce patient charts, do not handle this lightly and do not handle the matter by yourself.
 There is not a single example where self-representation or insistence of innocence presented long-lasting defense strategies.
-Call Dr. Nick Oberheiden directly at 888-680-1745 immediately to discuss the situation.
+Call our Hauppauge Medicaid fraud defense attorneys directly at 888-680-1745 immediately to discuss the situation.
 It costs you nothing and a few minutes can save you years of a headache.

 Why is the DEA Investigating East New York Medicaid Providers?